getgauge-contrib/report-seed/README.md

 ## Building

+- clone/fork this repo
+- delete `examples`, you do not need them to be shipped
+- Change the template values to be specific to your project
+  - `plugin.json` - add metadata relevant to your plugin
+  - Choose a class name that is relevant to your plugin.
+It is a good idea to remove the `ExampleReporter.java`
+  - `build.gradle` - change dependencies, metadata relevant to your plugin
+    - Ensure that your jar manifest in has the correct `Main-class` attribute.
+  - `launch.cmd`, `launch.sh` - change the command to invoke your jar.
+  - clean/refactor the code as you please :)

+- Ensure that your
 - `./gradlew build` - creates the binaries (using gradle's default build, no magic here)
 - `./gradlew distro` - creates a zipped distributable gauge plugin
 - `gauge install report-seed -f artifacts/report-seed-0.0.1.zip` - use gauge's file install to install the plugin.